TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/026 Checkbox Component.md

 ![img.png](Resources/ComponentHighlight.png)

 Notice the component is in purple, same as the SurveyPrompt, which is another component, that came with the template project. `<PageTitle>` is again also a component, defined in the Blazor framework.
+Also notice the naming convention of components versus HTML: PascalCase vs alllowercase.

 Now, go ahead and delete the line `@using UIComponents`, and you should see your component change color to that of HTML, in my case blue.
-The colors help to indicate that you may have forgotten to import a specific component, and so it will not show up in the UI, when running the app.\
+The colors help to indicate that you may have forgotten to import a specific component, and so it will not show up in the UI, when running the app.This often happens.

-Put the using statement back again.
+**Put the using statement back again.**

-When the UI is rendered, the content of the component is extracted, and inserted into the final page, so when you inspect the html of the UI in the browser, you will not see that some of the html came from a component.
+When the UI is rendered, the content of the component is extracted, and inserted into the final page, so when you inspect the HTML of the UI in the browser, you will not see that some of the HTML came from a component.

 You can duplicate the line of `<FancyCheckBox/>` a couple of times to get more checkboxes.
 That's the easy re-usability mentioned earlier.